weaveworks/weave/ipam/ipam.md

 Allocator broadcasts its own state any time the has-free flag changes, or when it reclaims a leak.

+## External interface

+IPAM exposes an interface so programs such as the `weave` script can call upon it to perform functions.
+This interface operates over the http protcol on port 6784 (same as used for `weave status`).

+The operations supported by this interface are:

+  * GET /ip/<containerid> - return a CIDR-format address for the container with ID <containerid>.
+This ID should be the full long-format hex number ID that Docker has given it.
+If you call this multiple times for the same container it will always return the same address.
+The return value is in CIDR format (preparatory for future extension to support multiple subnets).
+If all addresses are in use, returns http status 503
+  * PUT /ip/<containerid>/<ip> - state that address <ip> is associated with <containerid>.
+If you send an address outside of the space managed by IPAM then this request is ignored.
+  * DELETE /ip/<containerid>/<ip> - state that address <ip> is no longer associated with <containerid>
+  * DELETE /ip/<containerid>/* - equivalent to calling DELETE for all ip addresses associated with <containerid>

+[what happens if you call PUT several times on the same container with different addreses? what should GET subsequently return?]

 ## Elections

 At start-up, nobody owns any of the address space.
 An election is